beameio/beame-sdk/README.md

 ##############################################################################
 #                            Beame.io NodeJS API

 ###The idea behind the node.js sdk APIs is that you can employ Beame.io CLI functionality in your own node js project.
 ###Receive publicly trusted cert with pseudo-random routable hostname and run your new SSL server in the same flow (or later, whenever you see it fit).

-Provided APIs should be used after you have performed first two steps described above: global npm install beame-sdk and email based developer creation.

-Exported nodeJS APIs allow creation of 2 levels of credentials:
-- atom - application under developer
-- edgeClient - host under atom, intended to be exposed to the outer world

 Current SDK release indends extensive CLI usage (see description above).
 So nodeJS APIs provide high level of access.
 Be aware, that API on each level require credentials created on previous/higher level: